 Net neutrality rules put in place under the Obama administration are at risk of being overturned.

-Today marked the last day the Federal Communications Commission (FCC) is accepting general comments on net neutrality following a proposal by President Donald Trump's appointed FCC chairman Ajit Pai, who suggested in May removing the classification for internet service providers (ISPs) as a public utility.
-This could allow ISPs the potential to charge more for consumers to access different websites.
+The Federal Communications Commission will vote Thursday on whether to remove net neutrality rules instituted during the Obama administration, after a proposal by President Donald Trump's appointed FCC Chairman Ajit Pai, who suggested in May removing the classification for internet service providers (ISPs) as public utilities.
+This could allow ISPs to charge more for consumers to access different websites.

 Here's what you need to know: